devtochit/MicroCapstone1/README.md

-# OSESP
+# The Chance

-> The Osesp Itinerante tour annually runs through cities in the state of São Paulo, offering the population a series of free activities that include open-air symphony concerts, workshops with Osesp musicians, music appreciation courses and chamber and choir concerts.
+> The Chance concert  tour annually runs through cities in the state of califonia  offering the population a series of free activities that include open-air symphony concerts, workshops withmusicians, music appreciation courses and chamber and choir concerts.
 > This project was built using a Creative Commons conference as a base design.
 Two pages similar to the original were created.
 Pages have been adapted to suit desktop and mobile viewing.
 A menu for the mobile version was created and some of the content was created using Javascript.